MockbaTheBorg/RunCPM/readme.md

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only during RunCPM's execution.

+RunCPM does not support any CP/M device other than CON: and will silently fail to sccess them.

 <hr>
 ###### The original copy of this readme file was written on WordStar 3.3 under RunCPM